ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam/concept_model.rst

     - 75% for RUSF
     - 0.7 x 0.75 = 0.53
     - 1 - 0.53 = 0.47
-    - Sphere standards
+    - Sphere standards for efficacy; discussion with CIFF/UNICEF for coverage
-    - Sphere guideline for efficacy only
+    -

 **Alternative scenario 2**
 Scale up the SQ-LNS for 6 month+ from 0% at baseline to 90% in addition to the intervention coverage in alternative scenario 1.
 The SQ-LNS intervention will decrease the **incidence rate of MAM** (i2), without affecting duration (assumption).
 This is expected to further decrease the prevalence of MAM and SAM.